-- Affinity – The purpose of affinity filter is to ensure that the containers are running on the same network node and it also defines the sequence in which the containers should execute.
+- Affinity – The purpose of the affinity filter is to ensure that the containers are running on the same network node, and it also defines the sequence in which the containers should execute.

 - Port – The port defines a dedicated resource.
-When a container is running on the port which is not free, the container will shift to the other nodes that are available.
+When a container is running on a port which is not free, the container will shift to the other nodes that are available.

 - Constraint – When a node is created, we can assign key-value pairs with the help of a constraint filter.